 To begin with, shut down other unnecessary devices and applications which may also be uploading.
 Having multiple computers, tablets, smartphones, games consoles and software all running at the same time could drastically slow things down.

 Also ensure the network connection is as fast as possible.
 For best performance connect to the router with a LAN (ethernet) cable.
-If using Wi-Fi move close to the router for the strongest signal.
-If you often suffer with poor Wi-Fi signal it may be worth purchasing a Wi-Fi signal booster or new router.
+On Wi-Fi, move close to the router for the strongest signal.
+But if you often suffer with poor Wi-Fi signal it may be worth purchasing a Wi-Fi signal booster or new router.

-Unfrotunately there will often be no way to increase upload speed to any great degree with these steps because it’s already maxed out.
+Unfortunately there will often be no way to increase upload speed to any great degree because it’s already operating at the maximum speed supported by your line.
 In that situation you’ll have to find out if a faster broadband service is available.
-For ADSL broadband users, a move to fibre optic broadband via a BT Openreach line or the Virgin Media network is a huge improvement.
+For ADSL broadband users, a move to fibre optic broadband via a BT Openreach line or the Virgin Media network can provide a huge improvement.